Security Pattern – Container Orchestration

 The following section provides a list of assets affected by the problem statement:

-Asset Title Asset Description
+Asset Title | Asset Description |

-Orchestration Scheduler and Resource Manager Provisions and deploys container clusters across target container host platforms, based on prescribed cluster configuration.
-Monitors overall container cluster service state, failure of containers and system resources.
+Orchestration Scheduler and Resource Manager | Provisions and deploys container clusters across target container host platforms based on prescribed cluster configurations.
+Monitors overall container cluster service state, container failures, and system resources. |

-Orchestration Metadata Datastore Data store maintains metadata information for host platforms, containers and services.
-This also includes metadata associated to registration, inventory and configuration for those assets.
+Orchestration Metadata Datastore | Maintains metadata information for host platforms, containers, and services.
+This includes metadata associated with registration, inventory, and configuration for these assets. |

-Container Host Platform Hosting platform for containers including container host operating system, container engine and any local orchestrator agents required for container scheduling and health checks.
+Container Host Platform | Hosting platform for containers, including the container host operating system, container engine, and any local orchestrator agents required for container scheduling and health checks. |

-Container Network Services Overlay network fabric and supporting services including NAT, Proxy and Load Balancing.
-These services provide ingress and egress connectivity for containers to endpoints located outside of container cluster.
-Services maybe co-located on same system as Container Host Platform or hosted as gateway service.
+Container Network Services | Overlay network fabric and supporting services including NAT, proxy, and load balancing.
+These services provide ingress and egress connectivity for containers to endpoints located outside the container cluster.
+Services may be co-located on the same system as the Container Host Platform or hosted as a gateway service. |

 The following assets are also referenced within the pattern but not in scope